Tunnicliffe, Cahana, Daley, Simons, & Fraim To Be Inducted Into ODU Hall

 Anna Tunnicliffe is a two-time Olympian and three-time ICSA Singlehanded Collegiate Sailing national champion from 2002-04.
 The three-time All-American was the 2005 National Collegiate Sailor of the Year, the Norfolk Sports Club Tom Scott Award winner, the Portsmouth Sports Club Female Athlete of the Year and the ODU Alumni Association’s Female Athlete of the Year.
 Tunnicliffe was honored by the University in 2012 with a Distinguished Alumni Award.
 Ranked as the No. 1 Women’s sailor in the world in 2009, 2010 and 2011, Tunnicliffe was the 2009 and 2011 Rolex World Sailor of the Year and the 2010 US Sailing’s Rolex Yachtswoman of the Year.
 Tunnicliffe captured gold in 2008 Olympics for Team USA in Laser Radial competition.
 Tunnicliffe graduated with a double major degree in Decision Sciences and accounting.

 Nataly Cahana compiled a 143-28 career record for the Lady Monarch Tennis program.
 She qualified to four straight NCAA Championships and advanced to the second round three times.
-Cahana is a four-time CAA Tennis Player-of-the-Year and a two-time CAA Scholar Athlete of the Year, as well as a three-time ITA Academic All-American.
+Cahana a two-time All-american, four-time CAA Tennis Player-of-the-Year and a two-time CAA Scholar Athlete of the Year, ITA Rookie of the Year, as well as a three-time ITA Academic All-American.
 In 2003-04, Cahana won the ITA East Regional title and was named the East Region Senior Player of the Year.
-She ranked 34th nationally in the final ITA poll, and was selected to the CAA’s 25th All-Anniversary team.
+She ranked as high as fourth nationally in the ITA poll, and was selected to the CAA’s 25th All-Anniversary team.
 Cahana served as the women’s tennis assistant coach from 2007-2011.
 Nataly currently resides in Norfolk with her husband Seth Fleishman and their two children, daughter Shira and son Matan.
 She graduated with a degree in international business.

 Joe Daley won three tournaments as a senior at ODU and helped lead the Monarchs to a second place finish after losing in a playoff in the 1983 Sun Belt Conference Championships.
 Individually, he finished fifth and was named All-Sun Belt Conference.
 The two-time MVP tied for second at the Virginia State Championships in 1982.
 After working in the business world, Daley turned pro in 1992 and went on to play on the PGA tour in 1996 and 1998, and where he finished sixth at the 1996 BC Open.
 He is currently on the Champions Tour where he won the 2012 Senior Players Championship.
 Daley, who graduated in 1983 with a degree in finance, lives in Scottsdale, AZ with his wife Carol.